Insights

 ~$0.99 per resolution

-Stacks on top of existing Intercom seat costs
+Stacks on top of existing Intercom seat costs.
+Resolution defined by Intercom

 Zendesk AI